scrawler-labs/router/README.md

 $router = new Router($collection);
 //Dispatch route and get back the response
 $response = $router->dispatch();

+//Do anything with your Response object here

 //send response
 $response->send();
 ```

 Done now whatever request occurs it will be automatically routed .
-You dont have define a single route
+You don't have define a single route

 How it Works?
 ----------------